fluent/fluent-bit-docs/pipeline/outputs/forward.md

 ## Forward Setup

-Before proceeding, make sure that [Fluentd](http://fluentd.org) is installed in your system, if it's not the case please refer to the following [Fluentd Installation](http://docs.fluentd.org/v0.12/categories/installation) document and go ahead with that.
+Before proceeding, make sure that [Fluentd](http://fluentd.org) is installed, if it's not the case please refer to the following [Fluentd Installation](http://docs.fluentd.org/v0.12/categories/installation) document and go ahead with that.

 Once [Fluentd](http://fluentd.org) is installed, create the following configuration file example that will allow us to stream data into it: